 Finals week is upon us.
 Arguably, the most stressful time of the semester for college students.
 If any sleep was found during the semester, consider it now lost.
 Empty bank accounts are put toward energy drinks, coffee, and fast food.
 Of course, that’s only if you make it out of the library long enough to purchase one of these necessities.

 My two roommates are seniors, while I am only a junior, so this is their last run before they walk and in order to prepare for the upcoming week, we took the opportunity to get away.
-My roommate’s parents own a lake house on Table Rock Lake, so we packed up the car on Friday and left.
+My roommate’s parents own a lake house on Table Rock Lake, so we packed up the car on Friday and left for the weekend.

 At this point, you’re probably wondering what this has to do with a hot tub in a lightning storm.